Robust Low-Rank Sparse Framework for Video-Based Affective Computing: Related Work

-Continuous VAC, based on dimensional emotion theory, projects emotions into a continuous valence arousal space and models temporal evolution via regression.
-SOTA methods employing LSTM or temporal Transformers \cite{zhang2023multimodal} effectively capture long term emotional trends but struggled to represent abrupt affective transitions, as they lacked a principled decomposition of stable and transient dynamics.
-This results in optimization instability and reduced sensitivity to rapid emotional fluctuations.
-Overall, a key limitation persisting through these advances, however, is the lack of a structured modeling principle to disentangle and propagate these intertwined dynamics effectively.
+Continuous VAC, based on dimensional emotion theory, projects emotions into a continuous valence--arousal space and models temporal evolution via regression.
+Mainstream approaches employ recurrent structures or temporal Transformers \cite{zhang2023multimodal} to capture long-term dependencies and smooth affect trajectories.
+However, continuous VAC is often challenged by non-stationary dynamics: affective states may drift slowly over time, but can also exhibit abrupt transitions triggered by momentary stimuli.
+Purely sequential modeling without structural decomposition often over-smooths transient shifts or becomes sensitive to short-term noise, resulting in trajectory jitter and optimization instability.
+Moreover, continuous regression is typically more sensitive to cross-subject and cross-device variability and thus benefits from representations that explicitly preserve global context while remaining responsive to salient local changes.
+Overall, a key limitation persisting through these advances is the lack of a structured modeling principle that explicitly disentangles stable emotional baselines and transient fluctuations, and further ensures their independent yet coordinated propagation across depth and scale.